Pkorirdarius/Data-Structures-in-c/README.md

 # Data-Structures-in-c
-This conatains solved practice c programming question from geeks for geeks
+This contains solved practice c programming questions from geeks for geeks ** Note: this was meant for practicing data structures and gaining a deeper understanding of how they work **